Duchess in the Attic: Characters

 Slandered as a harlot due to rumors of her assault getting muddied, Opal gives up on ever having a good relationship with Hubert and instead works to save the duchy from both his incompetence and the steward's embezzling.
 After spending years cleaning up Hubert's mess and forcing him to learn how to do his job, Opal forces a divorce.
-Allowing her the freedom to be with her true love.
+Allowing her the freedom to be with her true love, Claude.